lluisalemanypuig/docyourprolog/README.md

 - RECURSIVE: tell _dyp_ to find source files in all the subdirectories in _SRC_DIR_.
 - EXTENSIONS: document only those files with an extension in the list.

-Finally, since _dot_ is needed to generate the graphs, _dyp_ needs to know the path to the executable file:
+Since _dot_ is needed to generate the graphs, _dyp_ needs to know the path to the executable file:
 - DOT_EXE_PATH: the absolute path to the executable file of the _dot_ software.

+Cache system (efficiency options):
+- CACHE_FILES: the user may want to check how the documentation looks after modifying a single file among the hundreds of files in the project.
+This variable tells the software to store information to avoid generating html code when it is not actually needed, that is, when a source file has not been modified (however, each file will be parsed regardless of the absence of modifications).
+Moreover, the graphs are generated using the _dot_ software (which is part of Graphviz).
+This variable is used to decide whether the _.dot_ files are kept or removed after generating the graphs in _.png_ format.
+These files are also used to avoid callid the _dot_ software if the graph has not changed.
+It is recommended to be set to _True_.

 #### Generate the documentation